 My first novel, Our Endless Numbered Days was published in the UK by Fig Tree / Penguin, by House of Anansi in Canada, and Tin House in the US, as well as selling in a further ten countries for translation.
 It won the 2015 Desmond Elliott Prize for debut fiction, and was longlisted for the International Dublin Literary Award in 2016.
 It was also nominated for the Edinburgh First Book Award 2015, and was a finalist in the ABA (American Booksellers Association) 2016 Indies Best Book Awards.

-My second novel, Swimming Lessons, was published in early 2017 by Fig Tree / Penguin in the UK and Commonwealth, by House of Anansi in Canada, by Tin House in the US, Piper in Germany, and will be published by Świat Książki in Poland, and Editions Stock in France, Citic Press in China, and Fiftyonek (Zhan Publishing) in Korea.
+My second novel, Swimming Lessons, was published in early 2017 by Fig Tree / Penguin in the UK and Commonwealth, House of Anansi in Canada, Tin House in the US, Piper in Germany, and will be published by Świat Książki in Poland, Editions Stock in France, Citic Press in China, and Fiftyonek (Zhan Publishing) in Korea.
 It is also available as an audio book from Audible.
 It was selected by Book of the Month in the US to be one of their selected books for December 2016, and was chosen as a staff pick by Canada’s largest bookstore chain, Chapters Indigo.

 I live in Winchester, England with my husband and have two grown-up children.